muthu1988/SpringRedis/README.md

 # SpringRedis
-Spring Boot Service - Get and Post Data to a Redis Server
+Spring Boot Service - CRUD on a Redis Server